gvwilson/sensibleadventures/nardica/nardica.md

 "Seems like I don't know nothin' these days."

 "Now that ain't true," Honesty's First said.
-Her face and smile were more practiced versions of her grand-younger's.
+Her face and smile were worn-in versions of her grand-younger's.
 Where Honesty had temporary tattoos, her First had whorling blue lines that turned the scars left by some long-ago accident into rough art.